primaza/primazactl/README.md

 1. Run: `make primazactl`
 1. Tool will be available in `out/venv3/bin/primazactl`
 1. For example, from the repository root directory:
-  - `out/venv3/bin/primazactl install main -f primaza-config.yaml`
+  - `out/venv3/bin/primazactl create tenant primaza-system`

 # Running the tool